fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

     if my_language == language:
         print(f"{my_language} is contained in the list")

-# Pythonic version 🐍: Use "if x in L" ✅
+# Pythonic version 🐍: Use "if item in collection" ✅
 if my_language in languages:
     print(f"{my_language} is contained in the list")
 {{< /highlight >}}